 22. Promotes from Within

 When promoting from within, you show your employees that they are valued.
 Internal promotions will be an incentive for employees to stay with you long-term, and it will also send the message that you trust your employees to handle responsibility.
-A promotion like this can be a gesture of appreciation for the hard work and excellent performance a valued employee has done.
+A promotion like this can be a gesture of appreciation for a valued employee’s hard work and excellent performance.

 23. Gives Recognition